Updated April 26, 2025

 Step 7: Plan for the Worst-Case Scenario

 Despite taking proactive measures, planning for the worst-case scenario is crucial.
 Develop a comprehensive incident response plan that outlines the steps to be taken during a security breach.
-Testing your incident response plan periodically ensures you are prepared to handle any security incidents effectively.
+Testing your incident response plan periodically ensures you can handle any security incidents effectively.

 Include steps such as isolating compromised devices from the network, notifying relevant stakeholders, conducting forensic analysis, and restoring affected systems from backups.
 Regularly review and update your incident response plan to incorporate lessons learned from previous incidents and adapt to evolving threats.